B-29 Corner

 the SA-22/ART-13, shown below for use with the CU-25 and CU-26.
 The functionality of this switch was

 eventually incorporated into the CU-32 "Papa Bear" above.
-The PL-259 is an output to feed the receiver
+The "PL-259" is an SO-239 output to feed the receiver

 antenna terminal, an interesting choice of connectors as none of the liaison receivers of the era used a corresponding